 - Included in the list below are other departments/labs/projects on campus with reciprocal agreements for their students.
-For example, LING 111 has agreed to give credit for participation in experiments in COE studies.
+For example, LING 111 & LING 225 have agreed to give credit for participation in experiments in COE studies.
 COE Faculty are asked to likewise give credit for COE students who participate in LING experiments.

 - Instructors who require study participation or who give extra credit for participation can simply LIST THIS WEBSITE on their syllabi and ask students to visit it to locate studies to sign up for.

 - At the beginning of each semester we will email to remind faculty to send information about projects for subject pool participants for that semester.